|Survey name||Consumer trends - household final |

 During the compilation of statistics for Consumer trends the underlying data are checked against other indicators.
 For example, both the Retail Sales Inquiry and the Living Costs and Food Survey provide estimates (with different coverage) of food.
 This allows a comparison of growth in sales and expenditure of food from two sources.
 These consistency checks are carried out for each COICOP, where possible.

 The two primary sources of data, the Retail Sales Inquiry and the Living Costs and Food Survey, do have information on the accuracy of their estimates.
-Detail on the accuracy of the 7 Living Costs and Food Survey sources can be found in the annual Family Spending publication and the Living Costs and Food Survey Quality Report.
+Detail on the accuracy of the seven Living Costs and Food Survey sources can be found in the annual Family Spending in the UK publication and the Living Costs and Food Survey Quality Report.
 Detail on the accuracy of the Retail Sales Inquiry can be found in the Retail Sales methodology and the Retail Sales Quality and Methodology Information Report.

 As the majority of Consumer trends estimates are derived from sample surveys, sampling and non-sampling error do affect the HHFCE estimates.
 Only collection of data by a census can avoid sampling error.
 In a sample survey, if a number of different samples are selected, then each can produce a different result.
 Sampling errors measure the extent to which these estimates can be expected to differ from the “true” value.
 In addition to sampling errors, there is the potential for non-sampling errors, which cannot be easily quantified.
 Examples where these errors may occur are deficiencies in the register (sampling frame) and errors made by respondents in completing any survey.